-This power tool is equipped with a 3-conductor cord and grounding type plug which has a grounding prong, listed by Underwriters' Laboratories and the Canadian Standards Association.
+This power tool is equipped with a 3-conductor cord and grounding type plug which has a grounding prong, listed by Underwriters' Laboratories.
 The ground conductor has a green jacket and is attached to the tool housing at one end and to the grounding prong in the plug at the other end.